DROP is available on bioconda .

 Installation time: ~ 10min

-mkdir ~/drop_demo cd ~/drop_demo # demo will download the necessary data and pipeline files drop demo
+conda activate drop_env mkdir ~/drop_demo cd ~/drop_demo # this command will download the necessary data and pipeline files drop demo

 snakemake --cores 1 -n # dryrun snakemake --cores 1